Shopify/checkout-sheet-kit-android/README.md

 }
 ```

-To help optimize and deliver the best experience the SDK also provides a
+> [!TIP]
-[preloading API](#preloading) that can be used to initialize the checkout session in the background
+> To help optimize and deliver the best experience the SDK also provides a
-and ahead of time.
+[preloading API](#preloading) that can be used to initialize the checkout session ahead of time.

 ### Configuration